andydurette/Blood-Bank-test/README.md

 # Book Giving Blood Test Application
-Test for University of Junior Application Developer at logicalDox

 MERN stack application that add users to a nosql mongo database using the google oath passport strategy and allows them to book or cancel blood giving appointments.